 Healthcare in Portugal

-EU citizens with a valid European Health Insurance Card (EHIC) or equivalent will be able to use the Portuguese public healthcare system free of charge for up to 90 days, and thereafter will need to be registered as official legal residents to continue using the system.
+EU citizens with a valid European Health Insurance Card (EHIC), or equivalent, will be able to use the Portuguese public healthcare system free of charge for up to 90 days.
+Thereafter they will need to be registered as official legal residents to continue using the system.

-Pharmacies and medication
+Pharmacies and medication in Portugal

 Expats may find that many chronic medications are available in Portugal without a prescription.
 It is advisable to take note of the generic name of any important medication, as brand names tend to vary from country to country.

 Emergency services in Portugal

 Emergency medical services in Portugal are generally efficient with quick response times.
 Expats in urban areas should not experience excessive waiting times for emergency care.
 Many hospitals have dedicated ambulance services, and it is advisable that expats living in rural areas take note of the contact details for their nearest hospital to ensure the quickest emergency care possible.

 Emergency response vehicles in Portugal are generally well equipped and operated by well-trained professionals.